The Best Things to do in Sarajevo, Bosnia Herzegovina

 Sarajevo gets more visitors every year.
 However, tourism is still developing and this keeps prices low.
-The interesting museums ask just a small contribution, restaurants serve huge portions for little money, accommodation is cheap and most things can be explored on foot.
+The interesting museums ask just a small contribution, restaurants serve huge portions of Bosnian food for little money, accommodation is cheap and most things can be explored on foot.
 In Sarajevo you pay almost nothing, but get a lot in return.

 Lots of things to do in Sarajevo

 Even though Bosnia’s capital is not that big, there is something for everyone.
 If you love history, nature or culture there are plenty of things to do in Sarajevo.
 You can visit some of the fascinating museums, wander through the old town or hike in the hills for beautiful views over the city.

 Sarajevo is situated in a valley surrounded by the Dinaric Alps.
 With nature just a stone’s throw away it’s a great mix of indoor and outdoor activities.
 Escaping the city is easy and nature is just around the corner.
 Sarajevo lies in a valley with green rolling hills on each side.
 The mountains are great for hiking in summer and winter sports in winter.
 No matter what time of the year you visit, there are always some interesting things to do in Sarajevo.

 Sarajevo’s multicultural history